Brandon-Cybersecurity/soc-investigations/investigation-template.md

 ---

 ## 4. Pattern Analysis
-- Is this single event or repeated behavior?
+- Is this a single event or repeated behavior?
 - Are there multiple IPs, devices, or locations?
 - Any escalation patterns?